Kohn-Luttinger-like mechanism for unconventional charge density waves: Formalism and idea

 Typically, a pairing instability occurs for zero total momentum $Q=0$.
 In this case, there is a direct analogy between the effective interaction in pp and ph-d channels

 where the upper (lower) sign is for $l,l'$ even (odd).

 Thus, we find that, if spin fluctuations induce an attraction in an even (singlet) pairing channel, they also induce an attraction in the corresponding unconventional CDW channel.
 For odd (triplet) channels, it is the other way around: an attraction for pairing translates to a repulsion for CDW and vice versa.
-We note, however, that in contrast to the instability analysis in the pairing channel, the polarisation $\hat\Pi^{l,l'}_+(\mathbf{Q})$ that enters the renormalisation of the ph-d vertex is not necessarily diagonal, and one has to diagonalise $\hat V_{\mathrm{ph,d}}^{0,l}\hat\Pi^{l,l'}_+(\mathbf{Q})$ to diagnose the instability.
+We note, however, that in contrast to the instability analysis in the pairing channel, the polarization $\hat\Pi^{l,l'}_+(\mathbf{Q})$ that enters the renormalization of the ph-d vertex is not necessarily diagonal, and one has to diagonalize $\hat V_{\mathrm{ph,d}}^{0,l}\hat\Pi^{l,l'}_+(\mathbf{Q})$ to diagnose the instability.

 In the spin-fluctuation approach, we focus on the ladder series in the ph-c channel because it is almost singular.
 However, it is unclear whether we can neglect pp diagrams because they are of the same size as the ph-c diagrams in a situation with nesting.
 Another option to explore this issue is an FRG or PRG analysis which takes these contribution into account on equal footing.
 More generally, in the situation we consider, there is also a strong competition of orders: SDW, CDW, and pairing channels all possess the same logarithmic singularity.
 Usually, the coupling in the spin channel $U_s=U(k_1,k_2,k_4)$ is attractive on the bare level, giving SDW instabilities a head start.
 In addition, if fluctuations can turn the coupling in a CDW channel, there is also an attraction in a pairing channel.
 Assuming $\Pi_{-}(0)\sim\Pi_{+}(Q)$, the condition for a CDW instability to win this competition is

 which is always possible for large enough $N_f$.
-In addition, an unconventional CDW can benefit from a suppression of the bare interaction in the spin channel in systems with several orbitals/sublattices per unit cell.
+Furthermore, an unconventional CDW can benefit from a suppression of the bare interaction in the spin channel.
+For example, this can happen in systems with several orbitals/sublattices per unit cell due to sublattice interference effects. ~\cite{PhysRevB.86.121105}.